SUNCAT-Center/CatalysisHubFrontend/README.md

 The current interface is created from [React Boilerplate](https://github.com/react-boilerplate/react-boilerplate).
 This may change in the future, we are just playing with different interfaces.

+### Contributions

+Contributions in the form of pull requests are highly welcome.
+To this end you will need a github.com account (free) and create a fork by clicking in the [Fork](https://github.com/mhoffman/CatAppBrowser#fork-destination-box) in the upper-right corner.
+Clone your fork locally and commit your changes locally.
+Once you push them back to your public repository at github.com/<username>/CatAppBrowser you can create pull requests through the web interface.
+This will automatically spin up a new instance of the webapp for testing and staging purposes.
+Once we are happy with the candidate we can merge it into the live version.

 ### Adding New Components